ypriverol/github-paper/document/manuscript.md

 ## Rule 10.
 Use GitHub to be social: follow and watch

-One of scientists' main tasks is to actively follow the developments in their field.
-Analogously, scientific programmers need to revise publicly available (e.g., open source) projects and code that might be interesting for their research.
+A key responsibility of scientific researchers is to actively follow the developments in their field.
+Analogously, scientific programmers need to follow publicly available (e.g., open source) projects and code that might be interesting for their research.
 Therefore, you should try to learn as much as possible from your peers, and keep up-to-date with all the developments of relevant projects.
 GitHub enables this functionality by _following_ other GitHub users (see also Rule 2) or _watching_ the activity of projects, which is a common feature in many social media platforms.
 Take advantage of it as much